SimplyEdit/simplyflow/docs/state.md

 })
 ```

 An effect is a function that is called immediately when one of the signals it uses changes.
-This is a synchronous update, so this works:
+It returns a new Signal, called myComputedSignal in the code above.
+This signal will always have a single property `.current` which contains the result of the last time the effect is called.
+Effects update their signals synchronously, so this works:

 ```javascript
 let counter = signal({